Service Design

 Roles & Responsibilities

-Product Designer & Lead Researcher
+Service Designer & Lead Researcher

 I led an 8-week discovery process and facilitated stakeholder alignment through kickoff meetings with CX Leaders and Subject Matter Experts (SMEs) from Marketing, Sales, Client Success, Services, and Support.
-My responsibilities included conducting qualitative interviews with both internal stakeholders and external clients, reviewing existing documentation, analyzing usage metrics, and synthesizing the data into actions.
+My research responsibilities included conducting qualitative interviews with both internal stakeholders and external clients, reviewing existing documentation, analyzing usage metrics, and synthesizing the data into actions.

 Users & Audience